WWII Archive

 I had ice cream a couple days ago, which was the first since Easter Sunday, 1944, three days before we were shot down.
 It sure was a treat.

-It was a great satisfaction to all pilots when the plexiglass was discarded and the bulletproof glass took its place.
-I cannot say how large a bullet it could turn, but will say this.
+The windshield around the Pilot's compartment when we first started combat flying was made of what is known as plexiglass — highly transparent, but a long ways off from being bullet proof.
+Later in the war that glass was replaced by bulletproof glass.
 The first mission we flew with a bulletproof windshield, a piece of Flak struck it, right in front of the pilot's face.
 It took a little chip out of it, but never penetrated it.

 There is no defense against Flak except using evasive action, meaning zig-zag flying.
 The mission in which I participated, we never lost more than 3 ships.
 However our group, on one mission, lost 13 ships out of possibly 20.
-The group was attacked by fighter planes as soon as Belgium was reached and they followed them deep into Germany and back near the enemy coast.